hRun/SA-haveibeenpwned/README.md

 I was unsatisfied with the publicly available Splunk add-ons already providing this functionality as they either didn't allow control over what and how is queried for or didn't format the output to my wishes.
 So I came up with my own Splunk add-on implementing these missing features.

 Cross-compatible with Python 2 and 3.
-Tested on Splunk Enterprise 7.3.5 and 8.0.2.1.
+Tested on Splunk Enterprise 8.1.1, 8.0.2.1 and 7.3.5 on Windows, Linux and Splunk Cloud.

 Licensed under http://www.apache.org/licenses/LICENSE-2.0.

-## Installation
+## Installation & Updating

 Just unpack to _$SPLUNK_HOME/etc/apps_ on your Splunk search head and restart the instance.
 Use the deployer in a distributed environment.

+*Important note on updating to add-on version 2.x.x:* When updating from add-on version 1.x.x to 2.x.x, you'll be required to reconfigure used API key and proxies (see _Requirements & Setup_).
+Un-privileged users without the _list\_storage\_passwords_ capability will no longer be able to make use of _mode=mail_.
+A custom role _can\_query\_hibp_ is supplied to empower such users (including all negative implications this capability brings with it until Splunk finally decides to fix it).

 Set _python.version=python2_ or _python.version=python3_ in _commands.conf_ if you would like to explicitly specify the Python version to use.
 Otherwise this will be determined by your instance's global settings.
+Set _python.version=python2_ in _restmap.conf_ if you experience issues with the app's configuration page on older Splunk instances.

-## Requirements
+## Requirements & Setup

-Your Splunk instance requires acess to the internet (via a proxy) to query https://haveibeenpwned.com/api/v3/*.
+Your Splunk instance requires acess to the internet (via a proxy) to query https://haveibeenpwned.com/api/v3/\*.
+Configure proxies via the app's configuration page if required.

 Unfortunately parts of the HIBP API now require an API key which you can obtain here: https://haveibeenpwned.com/API/Key.
-Specify your API key via the app's setup screen to be able to use _mode=mail_. _mode=domain_ will work without an API key.
+Specify your API key via the app's configuration page to be able to use _mode=mail_. _mode=domain_ will work without an API key.

 ## Usage